Learning from Guided Play: Improving Exploration in Adversarial Imitation Learning with Simple Auxiliary Tasks

 We also visualized the learned stack models for LfGP and DAC.

-The LfGP policies explore significantly more diversely than the DAC policies do, and the DAC policies eventually learn to partially reach the blue block and hover near the green block.
+The LfGP policies exhibit significantly more diversity than the DAC policies do, and the DAC policies eventually only learn to partially reach the blue block and hover near the green block.
 This is understandable—DAC has learned a deceptive reward for hovering above the green block regardless of the position of the blue block, because it hasn’t sufficiently explored the alternative of grasping and moving the blue block closer.
 Even if hovering above the green block doesn’t fully match the expert data, the DAC policy receives some reward for doing so, as evidenced by its learned Q-Value (DAC on the right-most image):

 Again, compared with DAC, the LfGP policies have made significantly more progress towards each of their individual tasks than DAC has, and the LfGP Stack policy, in particular, has already learned to reach and grasp the block, while learning high value for being near either block.
 Further on in training, it learns to only have high value near the green block after having grasped the blue block; an important step that DAC never achieves.